openshift/cloud-ingress-operator/README.md

 Due to a race condition with the [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator) we test the logic flow of ingresscontroller manually.
 Once you are in a cluster, here are the steps to do so:

 - Pause syncset to the cluster [SOP](https://github.com/openshift/ops-sop/blob/master/v4/howto/pause-syncset.md)
-- Check to see which ingresscontrollers are present on the cluster with `oc get ingresscontrollers -n openshift-ingress-operator`
+- Check the inital state of the ingresscontrollers on cluster before the test by running `oc get ingresscontrollers -n openshift-ingress-operator`
+  - In this test, we assume there is only one ingresscontroller called `default`.
 - Apply a sample `PublishingStrategy` CR with these specs

 ```yaml